amlmiguel/notes-app/README.md

 # Notes App

-Notes App is a real-world Angular application that showcases a fully-functional CRUD (Create, Read, Update, Delete) system with an intuitive user interface and engaging animated elements.
-This project is designed to demonstrate the power and versatility of Angular by providing a practical example of building a robust application from scratch.
+Notes App is a real-world Angular application designed to solve the challenge of efficiently managing personal notes.
+With a clean user interface and animated elements, this project enables users to create, read, update, and delete notes with ease.
+By offering a digital solution for note-taking and organization, Notes App simplifies the process of managing information, providing a visually appealing and intuitive platform for users to store and organize their notes effectively.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.
 ## Features